-Albuquerque-based PNM says an agreement it submitted Thursday to state regulators would allow the company to build 40 megawatts of electricity from solar.
+Albuquerque-based PNM says an agreement it submitted Thursday to state regulators would allow the company to build 40-MW of electricity from solar energy.

 The additional solar energy is part of PNM's plan to meet a state requirement that the company's renewable energy portfolio equal 15 percent of customers' needs.